Homeright arrow

 Speaking Up: How to Deliver Effective Legislative Testimony

-Dr. Singer will describe how he approaches testimony, including presenting a bill’s likely benefits and drawbacks without crossing the line into lobbying.
-He will discuss how to present evidence and analysis in a way that informs policymakers, while leaving the ultimate decision-making to legislators.
-Both presenters will share insights gained through personal experience providing testimony and strategies to lessen the stress of testifying.
+In this webinar, Dr. Jeff Singer and Dr. Bryon Adinoff shared practical guidance for health professionals who want to engage in the legislative process by providing informed, evidence-based testimony.
+Dr. Adinoff discussed the committee public testimony process and offers strategies for preparing and delivering effective written and oral testimony, while avoiding common pitfalls.
+Dr. Singer described how he approaches testimony, including presenting a bill’s likely benefits and drawbacks without crossing the line into lobbying.
+He discusses how to present evidence and analysis in a way that informs policymakers, while leaving the ultimate decision-making to legislators.
+Both presenters shared insights gained through personal experience providing testimony and strategies to lessen the stress of testifying.
+The webinar concluded with a Q&A session.

 About our Speakers: